Rnd-Guy/meritous-ap/readme.md

 Thanks to Lancer-X's beta testers: Quasar, Terryn and Wervyn, for their hard work in assisting him in keeping Meritous fairly stable.

 Thanks to Kewlio's beta testers: MazukiTskiven, alwaysontreble, and the Archipelago community in general, for continuing support in this endeavor.

+Thanks to code contributors: @jknorr1992

+Special thanks to Frankomatic for streaming Meritous at just the right time to give Kewlio the idea to do this in the first place.